Academically/Intellectually Gifted

 Goals for RCSS AIG Program

-RCSS Program Goals include:
+RCSS AIG Program Goals:

 *Utilize multiple sources of both summative and formative assessment data to cluster and flexibly group students for instruction.

-*Develop a K-12 Talent Development Continuum for all students.
+*Implement a K-12 Talent Development Continuum for all students.

 Documents and Links

-RCSS AIG Overview
+RCSS AIG Overview Program/Plan 2022-2025 Video

 Links